 But, if you want zero maintenance, pampas grass is the way to go.
 Plus, pampas grass adds a perfect boho vibe to any corner of your home.
 The natural colors and texture are quintessentially boho.

 How To Keep Pampas Grass From Shedding

 If you’ve ever owned pampas grass, you know that it is notorious for shedding.
 There will be little pieces of it everywhere especially when you move it around and arrange the stems.
-There’s a little secret though to making sure it doesn’t shed.
+There’s a little secret though to make sure it doesn’t shed.
 Hairspray!

-How To Care For Pampas Grass
+How To Care For Pampas Grass: Tips and Tricks

-When You First Get Pampas Grass
+What To Do When You First Get Pampas Grass

 When you first receive your pampas grass in the mail, you’ll want to place it in a vase and just let it sit for a few days.
 The grass will be tight and not look flowy and fluffy.
 But give it a few days to relax and open up a bit.

-When You’re Ready To Style It
+What To Do When You’re Ready To Style Your Pampas Grass

 Once your pampas grass has opened up, you can now style it in a vase and decorate your home with it.
 Before you do that, you’ll want to spray the pampas grass with hairspray to keep it from shedding everywhere.
 Then arrange it in a vase, cut the stems the length you need, and that’s it!